AppWerft/Ti.Fidel/README.md

 ## Callbacks

-You can use an event listener or a property, see example above.
+You can use as event listener, as property in init-method or as a module property, see example above.

 `paymentDidComplete`